biorobotics/eigenbot_isaaclab/eigenbot/eigenbot/CPG_RL_IMPLEMENTATION.md

   lifts.
 Print `env.robot.data.joint_names` once and map them to legs.
 - `lift_joint_signs` / `swing_amplitude` / `lift_amplitude` — set so a swinging
   leg clears the ground and protracts forward, not sideways or into the body.
+- `lift_phase_sign` — which oscillator half-cycle the leg lifts in.
+The default (`-1.0`) lifts while the swing offset is increasing, i.e. the leg protracts through the air and strokes rearward during stance (forward travel when a positive swing offset means "leg forward").
+If the robot walks backward in sim, flip this to `1.0` or negate `swing_amplitude`.
 - `leg_sides` — left/right assignment used for differential steering.
 - `omega` — gait frequency (default ~1.5 Hz); `b_min/b_max` — stride/clearance range.